 Both of these strategies need resources.
 It’s taken as read that there is a growth mindset in place and someone passionate about building the company.

-Laura Tenison, founder of JoJo Maman Bébé, the mother and baby specialist, is one of those people who have built a successful business organically.
+Laura Tenison, founder of JoJo Maman Bébé, the mother and baby specialist, is one of those people.
 “Re-investing in the business and not taking money out for the first 18 years was key to my success”, says Laura.
 She has 70 stores now in the UK and hundreds of trade customers abroad.

 But growing a small business into a large or even mid-range business not only takes time, it is very hard to do.
 Most people fail – the stats don’t lie.